nus-cs2103-AY2324S2/tp/README.md

 ```

 ### 4. View Ranking
-View which crochet sell the best and total sell quantity
+View which crochet sell the best and total sell quantity.

 Example: `view ranking`